opencopilot/packet-traefik-tf/README.md

 #### TODO
 - Configuration for sending load balancer access logs somewhere
-- Easier integration with Packet global and public IPs
 - Easier HA setup with Packet BGP for ECMP